Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 1. If the "3" key is being pressed, the system displays the BASIC prompt.

-2. Otherwise, if the NEXTOR.SYS (or MSXDOS2.SYS) and COMMAND2.COM files are present in the boot drive (the first drive that is not unmapped), the DOS prompt is shown after AUTOEXEC.BAT is executed (if present).
+2. Otherwise, if the `NEXTOR.SYS` (or `MSXDOS2.SYS`) and `COMMAND2.COM` files are present in the boot drive (the first drive that is mapped to an existing partition or to sector 0 of the device), the DOS prompt is shown after `AUTOEXEC.BAT` is executed (if present).

 3. Otherwise, if the boot drive has an MSX-DOS 1 or MSX-DOS 2 boot sector, its boot code is executed as in the case of MSX-DOS: first in the BASIC environment with the carry flag reset, then in the DOS environment with the carry flag set.
-This will usually cause MSXDOS.SYS and COMMAND.COM to be loaded if present.
+This will usually cause `MSXDOS.SYS` and `COMMAND.COM` to be loaded if present.

-4. If the previous step returns, then the BASIC environment is activated, and AUTOEXEC.BAS is executed if present.
+4. If the previous step returns, then the BASIC environment is activated, and `AUTOEXEC.BAS` is executed if present.

 Note that step 3 will not be done if the disk has a standard boot sector (not created by MSX-DOS 1 or MSX-DOS 2).
 The built-in disk partitioning tool will create MSX-DOS 2 boot sectors for all partitions of 32MB or less, and standard boot sectors for larger partitions.

-Starting with Nextor 2.1.0 beta 2, the Nextor kernel will load MSXDOS2.SYS if present when NEXTOR.SYS is not found, thus allowing booting from old MSX-DOS 2 disks.
-Note however that in this case the Nextor command line tools won't work.
+Starting with Nextor 2.1.0, the Nextor kernel will load `MSXDOS2.SYS` if present when `NEXTOR.SYS` is not found, thus allowing booting from old MSX-DOS 2 disks.
+Note however that in this case the Nextor command line tools won't work (`MSXDOS2.SYS` doesn't expose entry points for the new function calls added by Nextor).

 #### 3.2.1.
 Booting in DOS 1 mode